- It is uniquely associated with a particular UDT.

 Methods support both name overloading and overloading of server character sets or precision.
 Multiple methods of a UDT can have the same method name as long as their parameter lists are different.
 Overloading of character sets and precision is supported by using the TD_ANYTYPE data type for parameters and return types.

 By defining a method using TD_ANYTYPE as a parameter data type, you can overload the method based on its server character set or numeric precision rather than its name.
-When you define a method using TD_ANYTYPE, Teradata Database determines the parameter data types at execution time based on the parameters that are provided.
+When you define a method using TD_ANYTYPE, the database determines the parameter data types at execution time based on the parameters that are provided.

 In addition to allowing TD_ANYTYPE to act as an alias for the type for parameter data types with undetermined attributes, you can also use TD_ANYTYPE to resolve all possible parameter data types.
 This allows you to develop fewer signatures for the same basic method as well as to provide flexibility in coding the logic for the required method behavior.